diegopoza/guest-writer/articles/rewrite.markdown

 #### Create a code challenge

 When creating a code challenge to be passed to the authorization endpoint, a code verifier is required.
-As you'll see in the [Exchange authorization code for access tokens](#exchange-authorization-code-for-access-tokens) section, the code verifier passed must be the same with the code verifier used in generating a code challenge.
+As you'll see in the `getAccessFromRefreshTokens()` function in the [**Create a profile screen**](#create-a-profile-screen) section, the code verifier passed must be the same with the code verifier used in generating a code challenge.
 To create a code challenge, append the code snippet below to the `/lib/utils/url_utils.dart` file:

 ```dart
 ///To create code challenge